 When rendering this as an item, returning

 true causes the model to not be rendered, instead falling back to

 ItemStackTileEntityRenderer::render.
 For certain vanilla items such as chests and banners, this method is hardcoded to copy data from the item into a

 TileEntitySpecialRenderer to render that TE in place of the item.
 For all other items, it will use the

 Item$Properties#setISTER; refer to ItemStackTileEntityRenderer page for more information.

 Whatever texture should be used for the particles.
 For blocks, this shows when an entity falls on it, when it breaks, etc. For items, this shows when it breaks or when it’s eaten.

 BakedQuads, which contain the low-level vertex data that will be used to render the model.
 If the model is being rendered as a block, then the

-IBlockState, which allows for arbitrary data to be passed from the block to the model.
+BlockState passed in is non-null.
 If the model is being rendered as an item, the

 ItemOverrideList returned from